dazinator/Dazinator.Extensions.WritableOptions/README.md

 }
 ```

-Note: There are also overloads at both levels to allow you pass in your own `JsonSerializerOptions` so you can control how stuff is written to the file - e.g things like indentation, and null value handling etc.

 Note that when you call any of the `services.ConfigureJsonUpdatableOptions<TOptions>()` or any of it's overloads,
  it will internally also call `services.Configure<TOptions>(configuration);` on the `IConfiguration`, or `IConfigurationSection` that you provide.